 Blue Cash Preferred

-Reason to Get: Up to 6x points on grocery purchases and 3x point at gas stations
+Reason to Get: Up to 6x points on U.S. supermarket purchases and 3x points at U.S. gas stations

-For your first $6,000 in grocery purchases each year, use the Amex Blue Cash Preferred.
+For your first $6,000 in U.S. supermarket purchases each year, use the Blue Cash Preferred® Card from American Express.
 Why?
-You get 6% back.
-After that, you earn 1% on all remaining grocery purchases.
-At this point, you can use the Premier Rewards Gold to get 4% back.
+You get 6% back, up to $6,000 annually.
+After that, you earn 1% on all remaining U.S. supermarket purchases.

 Another reason to own the Blue Cash Preferred is to get an unlimited 3% back at U.S. gas stations.
-With the upcoming changes, the PRG only gets 1 point per $1 spent.
 Although you may prefer to earn Membership Rewards for the 1:1 transfers, the 3% back essentially values your points at 3 cents each.

 The American Express® Gold Card is great for earning those valuable Membership Rewards Points.
 This is especially applicable if you often eat at restaurants or spend more on quality grocery purchases.